anvilproject/anvil-portal/content/ncpi/ncpi.md

 # NIH Cloud Platform Interoperability Effort
  [AnVIL](https://anvilproject.org) | [BioData Catalyst](https://biodatacatalyst.nhlbi.nih.gov) | [CRDC](https://datacommons.cancer.gov/) |  [Kids First](https://kidsfirstdrc.org)

 ## Overview

 The NIH Cloud Platform Interoperability Effort (NCPI) was created as an outcome of the NIH Workshop on Cloud-Based Platforms Interoperability held at RENCI on October 3-4th, 2019.

 ### Mission
  The NCPI's mission is to drive interoperability among the genomic analysis platforms established by the NCI, NHLBI, NHGRI and the NIH Common Fund and to demonstrate progress based on driver research projects every six months.

 ### Team
-This new interoperability effort is a collaboration between NIH representatives, team members from each platform and researchers running cross-platform driver projects to inform and validate the interoperability approaches.
+This new interoperability effort is a collaboration between NIH representatives, platform team members and researchers running cross-platform driver projects to inform and validate the interoperability approaches.

 ## Working Towards a Federated Data Ecosystem